melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

-The Partnership for Interdisciplinary Studies of Coastal Oceans, [PISCO-UCSC](http://www.piscoweb.org/kelp-forest-study), conducts a number of surveys to monitor the kelp forests, one of which is a kelp forest fish survey.
+The Partnership for Interdisciplinary Studies of Coastal Oceans, [PISCO-UCSC](http://www.piscoweb.org/kelp-forest-study), conducts a number of surveys to monitor the kelp forests, one of which is a subtidal fish survey.
 PISCO has monitored fish population in the 0-20 m depth range as part of the Marine Life Protection Act (MLPA) since 1998.
 Paired sites inside and outside MPAs are surveyed to monitor the long-term dynamics of the kelp forest ecosystem and provide